heranwang589/marieprojects/visual_word_embedding_project/README.md

 **Welcome!**

-This is a Mandarin Chinese word2vec project created by Marie Wang.
+This is a Mandarin Chinese word embedding project created by Marie Wang.

 ### Some Background
-Traditionally, word2vec are used to measure semantic similarity between words based on the contexts in which they appear in.
-However, what if two characters in chinese have completeley different meanings but looks very similar visually?
+Traditionally, Word2vec are used to measure semantic similarity between words based on the contexts in which they appear in.
+However, what about two characters that have completely different meanings but looks very similar visually?
 For example, the characters "努" and “恕” looks similar but are used in entirely different contexts.
-A traditional word2vec does not capture this visual similarity.
-Therefore, I created this word2vec project to measure the similarity in visual structure similarity instead of semantic meaning in Mandarin Chinese characters.
+A traditional Word2vec does not capture this visual similarity.
+Therefore, I created this word embedding project to measure the similarity in visual structure similarity instead of semantic meaning in Mandarin Chinese characters.

 ### Current Status
 This project is still ***ongoing***.
 If you are a prospective employer or are interested, you can run a demo version that graphs 100 chinese characters based on their visual structure similarity.
-It should take a few minutes to run.
+It should take a few seconds to run.
 Run the demo like this:
 `cd visual_word_embedding_project`
 `python3 vwe_demo.py`